+'''

-$f^{post} \mathbf{x} \mathbf{y} = \mathbf{y} == f^{spec} \mathbf{x}$
+f^{post} x y = y == f^{spec} x

+'''

-Although this definition does not support the detection of violations for failed computations (if the evaluation of $\mathbf{y}$ fails, the evaluation of $f^{post} \mathbf{x} \mathbf{y}$ also fails so that it will never reduce to False), it might report violations when computing infinite structures, if the equality is checked in a demand-driven manner (e.g., the expression [1..]==[2..] evaluates to False).
+Although this formulation does not support the detection of violations for failed computations, it might report violations when computing infinite structures, if the equality is checked in a demand-driven manner.
 Hence, this optimized formulation is supported by our tool.